syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 ## Create your first Chart in Xamarin.Android

-This section provides a quick overview for working with Essential Chart for Xamarin Android.
+This section provides a quick overview for working with Essential Chart for Xamarin.Android.
 It guides you to the entire process of creating a real-world chart.

 This section enables you to visualize the weather data for Washington, DC, during the period 1961-1990.
 The raw sample data is given as follows.